 My patience was getting real thin as the day wore on.
 I’d never had to take Eric, fully conscious, for more than about an hour.
 He spent most of his days sleeping and now that I think about it, most of his nights too.
 I literally couldn’t take his awakeness.
 I texted every weed dealer I knew and no one would trudge through the snow to save me.
 So, I tried turning on the television to distract him.
 I put on our favorite movie: Harold & Kumar Go to White Castle.
 He asked if we could instead watch An Inconvenient Truth.
 “Are you kidding me?”
 I asked.
 “You love Harold & Kumar!
 What about the scene where those two hot girls play Battleshits?!
 That makes us laugh our asses off.”
 And you know what Eric said?
 “Farting isn’t that funny, it’s kind of gross.”
 Gross!?
 Who was this nightmare?!

 The snow kept coming, Eric kept talking, and I was on the verge of having a nervous breakdown.
 Every time he spoke, I felt like spiders were biting me: a slow torture.
 He wouldn’t sit still.
 He grabbed the vacuum and started aggressively pushing it back and forth across the floor.
 I was about to explode.
 I finally understood all those women on “Snapped.”
 I full-on hated Eric.
 But then, something amazing happened.

 You may even call it a miracle.
 Something got stuck in his vacuum.
 What?
-You guessed it: a dimebag of the most beautiful nug I’ve ever seen.
+You guessed it: A dimebag of the most beautiful nug I’ve ever seen.
 That weed saved our relationship.
-Eric got high and yes, we are still together to this day, now living in Los Angeles, where weed is legal and snowstorms never occur.
+Eric got high and yes, we are still together to this day, now living in Los Angeles, where weed is legal and snowstorms never happen.